sci-oer/oo-course-wiki/ooConcepts/variables.md

 # Instance Variables
 * Recall that **instance** is equivalent to **object**
-* An instance variable is a variable that exists in exactly one object.
+* An instance variable holds a value that exists in exactly one object.

 Instance variables are one type of *attribute* that a class can have.
 They are variables that are local to the definition of the **class**, as opposed to being local to a method.
 Any instance method that is defined in the class can automatically use the instance variables for that class.